Gulmarg Wildlife Sanctuary: Flora and fauna

 The vegetation of the Gulmarg Wildlife Sanctuary mainly consists of sub-alpine forests of silver fir (Abies pindrow), silver birch (Betula utilis) and blue pine.
-Silver fir is restricted to moist aspects and is associated with Pinus griffithii, Taxus wallichiana and Picea smithiana at lower altitudes.
+White and silver fir are restricted to moist aspects and is associated with Pinus griffithii, Taxus wallichiana and Picea smithiana at lower altitudes.
 Silver birch is spread out in the mountain ridges which borders the alpine pastures between 3000 m and 3500 m.
 At lower altitudes, Pinus griffithi are predominant in the blue pine forests that surround the Gulmarg resort.
 They are mixed with spruce – Picea smithiana, maple – Acer cappadocicum and yew – Taxus wallichiana.
 The alpine meadows are dominated by the herbaceous flora of different species.
-These include Corydalis, Inula, Potentilla, Primula, Gentiana, Rumex and Iris.
-Daffodils and jonquils of the genus Narcissus, which were introduced have become naturalized.
+These include corydalis, inula, potentilla, primula, gentiana, rumex and iris.
+Daffodils and jonquils of the genus narcissus, which were introduced have become naturalized.
 The sanctuary has also valuable resources of medicinal plants such as Saussurea costus (Jogi badshah), Picrorhiza kurroa and Jurinea dolomiaea.

 The Gulmarg Wildlife Sanctuary has a recorded 95 bird species of different families including Kashmir flycatcher (Ficedula subrubra), Himalayan snowcock (Tetraogallus himalayensis), Impeyan monal (Lophophorus impejanus) and Koklass pheasant (Pucrasia macrolopha).
 There are 31 butterfly species reported from the sanctuary.